glen-macharia-kinyua/shelta-home_docs/upgrade.md

   - Delete all files in `storage/framework/views` and `storage/framework/cache`.
   - Go to Admin -> Translations -> Admin translations then click on `Import group` to update translations.

+- Go to Admin -> Plugins and activate plugin RSS Feed.

 <a name="version_2_15"></a>
 ## Upgrade to version 2.15
 - Override folder `app`, `config`, and `platform` from the latest version.